galister/dcs-kbm/README.md

 It can be used as a "launcher" for DCS, as well as just a simple tool to save your kneeboard selection whenever.

-## Quick Start
+## 1. First run

 Windows might warn you about untrusted software.
-Click _Details_ then _Run Anyway_ if that is the case.
+Click `Details` then `Run Anyway` if that is the case.

 After launching the program, select your DCS instance, a map and an aircraft.

+## 2. Set up your categories!

-Let's add a new KB category for this selected map by right-clicking the background of _Map Kneeboards_.
+Let's add a new KB category for this selected map by right-clicking the background of `Map Kneeboards`.

 ![Quick Start](https://i.imgur.com/6RwBvxm.png)